-At Southwest Breast & Aesthetics in Phoenix, AZ we offer breast cancer patients the opportunity to have a breast reconstruction in two stages with plastic and reconstructive surgeons, Dr. Matatov and Dr. Zakhary.
+At Southwest Breast & Aesthetics in Phoenix, AZ we offer breast cancer patients the opportunity to have a breast reconstruction in two stages with our plastic and reconstructive surgeons.

-In second stage surgery, our plastic surgeons can fine tune your first surgery with nipple areolar reconstruction, expander-to-implant exchange, scar revision of the breast and donor site, liposuction to improve the shape and appearance, fat grafting, breast lift surgery, implant adjustment, flap sculpting, and any other revision or combination of revisions to produce the most natural looking breasts.
+In second stage surgery Phoenix plastic surgeons Drs.
+Matatov and Zakhary can fine tune your first surgery with nipple areolar reconstruction, expander-to-implant exchange, scar revision of the breast and donor site, liposuction to improve the shape and appearance, fat grafting, breast lift surgery, implant adjustment, flap sculpting, and any other revision or combination of revisions to produce the most natural looking breasts.
 A second stage surgery is generally performed 3 months after the first breast reconstruction.
-If you would like more information about this process, please call and schedule a consultation with Dr. Matatov Dr. Zakhary with one of our friendly patient coordinators.
+If you would like more information about second stage surgery Phoenix patients are encouraged to call and schedule a consultation with one of our doctors.

 The second stage surgery will follow after the initial breast reconstruction, and the surgical technique will be dependent on which type of revision surgery is needed to recreate and reshape shape your breast(s).